-Parameter FY 2022-23 FY 2021-22 Directly sourced from MSMEs/ small producers As a Financial Institution, our in puts are primarily in Sourced directly from within the district and neighbouring districts the form of technological infras and services.
-Thus, options to an organisation like ours is lin branches are spread across th procure the consumables such from the local suppliers who are area. procure locally for nited.
-However, our he country, and we as stationery items
+Parameter FY 2022-23 FY 2021-22 Directly sourced from MSMEs/ small producers As a Financial Institution, our inputs are primarily in Sourced directly from within the district and neighbouring districts the form of technological l infrastructure, platforms and services.
+Thus, option ons to procure locally for an organisation like ours is limited.
+However, our branches are spread acr oss the country, and we procure the consumables such as stationery items from the local suppliers w who are in the surrounding area.